MartinhoCaeiro/Cyber-Toolbox/README.md

 -----------
 Cyber Toolbox is a collection of cybersecurity utilities implemented in Python.
 It was developed as a coursework project for the "Dynamic Programming Languages" course.
 The project gathers several network testing and security utilities behind a simple command-line interface (CLI).

-Note: this repository was previously named "LPD-Tool"; it has been renamed to "Cyber Toolbox".

 This repository contains:
 - `Relatorio.tex` — the project report (LaTeX) with theoretical background and screenshots.
 - Python scripts — the CLI menu (`menu.py`) and individual tool scripts.